icaros-usc/pyribs/README.md

 ## Installation

-The pyribs library supports Python 3.6 and greater.
+The pyribs library supports Python 3.6-3.8 (not yet 3.9).
 Earlier Python versions may work but are not officially supported.

 To install from PyPI, run